chhaewxn/Daily-News-Fetcher/README.md

 - News processing is done in memory to avoid excessive read/write operations.

 ### Setup and Usage
-1. Create sheets in Google Sheets: "KeywordSets", "Exclude Keywords", "Email Recipient Test".
+1. Set up sheets in Google Sheets: "KeywordSets", "Exclude Keywords", "Email Recipient Test", "Cumulative News", "Trend Report".
-2. Set up the OpenAI API key in the fetchSummary function.
+2. Configure the OpenAI API key in the script properties.
 3. Add the code to a Google Apps Script project.
-4. Set up a time-based trigger for the fetchAndCategorizeNews function.
+4. Set up time-based triggers for both the news fetching and trend report generation functions.

 ### Limitations and Considerations
 - API usage limits: Monitor OpenAI API usage and associated costs.